 Thankfully, to their respite, Salesforce users can easily leverage various external storages to address such file storage concerns in Salesforce.
 Among those secondary storage systems, one viable solution is Google Drive.
 Google Drive (Team Drive) is one of the most popular document management & storage platforms in the market today with over 100 million users worldwide.
-This file storage & synchronization service allows Salesforce users to store multitude of files on their servers, synchronize files across devices, and share those files.
+This file storage & synchronization service allows Salesforce users to store a multitude of files on their servers, synchronize files across devices, and share those files.

 Owing to such features, Salesforce users like to integrate their Salesforce system with Google Team Drive so as to enhance their file management & collaboration capabilities in Salesforce, thereby future-proofing the file storage costs.
-Some of the predominant reasons why this collaboration is beneficial for the business growth are:
+Some of the predominant reasons why this collaboration is beneficial for business growth are:

-- High data security– Collaborating the Salesforce system & Google Drive provides multi-level security to the files, while keeping it confidential.
-Google Drive offers a specially designed feature to protect the files & back them up.
+- High data security– Collaborating with the Salesforce system & Google Drive provides multi-level security to the files, while keeping it confidential.
+Google Drive offers a specially designed feature to protect files & back them up.

 - Real-time synchronization– One of the reasons Salesforce admins hesitate to collaborate with external systems is the worry of having to maintain data integrity between the systems.
 But Google Drive offers the feature of real-time synchronization which allows any changes made in the file to be reflected on both the Google Drive copy as well as the Salesforce file, without any delay.

-- Two-way synchronization– Another benefit of collaborating with Google Drive is the feature of two-way synchronization which permits changes in the file to be made from both the platforms.
-These changes also get updated immediately and can be viewed from both the platforms.
+- Two-way synchronization– Another benefit of collaborating with Google Drive is the feature of two-way synchronization which permits changes in the file to be made from both platforms.
+These changes also get updated immediately and can be viewed from both platforms.

 - Ease of access– Google Drive also allows Salesforce admins to add new files to the Salesforce system without actually having to access Salesforce itself.
 These files can be added to Google Drive directly and will automatically get reflected in the Salesforce account as well.
 They can also be accessed from both Salesforce and Google Drive.